PoCInnovation/UberPoC/README.md

 ## Description
-UberPoC is an autonomous car able to follow lines on the ground, detect signs, traffic lights and pedestrians.
+UberPoC is an autonomous software able to detect lines on the ground, detect signs, traffic lights and pedestrians.